standard-software/WindowTabs/README.md

       - Top Left / Top Right / Bottom Left / Bottom Right
     - (per-display submenus, with leading "Same position on this display")
   - Link to another tab group (submenu lists other tab groups; choose the destination)
-  - Tab Detach and Split
+  - Tab Detach
     - Detach this tab and reposition (same submenu as "Position Move")
-    - Link to another group
-    - Split left {N} tabs and reposition
-    - Split left {N} tabs and link to group
-    - Split right {N} tabs and reposition
-    - Split right {N} tabs and link to group
+    - Detach this tab and link to another group
   - Close Tab
     - Close tab : (tab name)
     - Close {N} tabs to the left